nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Example: `add n/Alex Yeoh t/al3xx c/2022-10-25 m/2022-08-16 tag/cool guy tag/quiet`

-Outcome: a student named Alex Yeoh is added.
+Outcome: A student named Alex Yeoh is added, with the following details: Telegram handle as "@al3xx", consultation date on 2022-10-25, Mastery Check date on 2022-08-16, and the tags "cool guy" and "quiet".

 ![AddCommandOutcome.png](images/AddCommandOutcome.png)
 <i> Outcome of add command</i>

 #### Deleting a student: `delete`

-You may need to delete students from your list in certain cases, such as when they decide to drop the module.
+You may need to delete students from your list, such as when they decide to drop the module.
 The `delete` function allows you to do this and deletes the student at the given index from FRIDAY.

 Format: `delete INDEX`